Man 'pushes' wife to death from building

-A 22-year-old migrant woman worker from Madhya Pradesh was allegedly pushed to death by her husband from the third-floor of an under construction building here, police said Thursday.
-The incident occurred on Wednesday night at Chinthalkunta after a quarrel between them and the woman, who suffered bleeding injuries on her head, waist and legs, succumbed at a hospital early Thursday.
+A 22-year old migrant woman worker from Madhya Pradesh was allegedly pushed to death by her husband from the third floor of an under-construction building here, police said.
+The incident occurred on Wednesday night at Chinthalkunta after a quarrel between them and the woman, who suffered bleeding injuries on her head, waist, and legs, succumbed at a hospital early on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)